Champa, Chhattisgarh: Economy

-Champa is famous for Samleshwari Devi temple Kuldevi of champa and Kaleswar Nath Mahadev temple.
+Champa is famous for Samleshwari Devi temple Kuldevi of champa and Kaleswar Nath Mahadev temple Jagannath temple Mahamaya temple (Madanpur) Rajmahal palace.
 Champa is also famous for its Kosa silk, gold and brass metal works.
 Champa has large industries viz.
 Madhya Bharat Paper Limited (MBPL), Prakash Industries Ltd., CSPGCL's Marwa Power Plant and many mega power projects are in under construction.
 Kosa silk merchant are particularly from Dewangan caste.
 They import Kosa (Tassar silk) yarn from China and Korea and make silk shirtings and sarees.
 They also make yarn from Kosa called Cocoon in English and make Khadi Shirtings.

 They export it to many Indian states and countries like the U.K., U.S.A. and Brazil.

 Champa is one of the producer of High Quality Silk.